 Quaking Grass is most frequently found growing in unimproved, species-rich, well-managed grassland on infertile calcareous soils and favoring well-drained slopes.
 However, it also occurs in and can be quite abundant in old meadows and pastures on neutral and sometimes acidic soils and the drier parts of some wet grassland.

 It is a slow-growing non-competitive grass that relies on soil nutrient stress combined with mowing and/or grazing to moderate competition from more vigorous grasses.
 However, in exceptional circumstances on banks where the soil is very poor, calcareous, and free-draining, and possibly where grazing and trampling have helped eliminate taller grasses, it can become the most abundant grass.

 Growing Conditions and General Care

-On drier open impoverished substrates (such as shallow green roofs) its ability to cope with stress means it can survive and grow with little attention.
+On drier open impoverished substrates (such as shallow green roofs), its ability to cope with stress means it can survive and grow with little attention.

 - Back to genus Briza

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.